SoftBluey/NewRetiledInstall/README.md

 This tool also uses MetroUnlocker by Iemand005.
 Big thanks to Iemand005.

 I hope this makes the installation process significantly easier.

+Please note, if you get any error mentioning the dependencies already being installed, that's perfectly fine.
+Ignore it.